 We have established a variety of trusts in connection with funeral home and cemetery operations as required under applicable state laws.
 Such trusts include (i) preneed funeral trusts; (ii) preneed cemetery merchandise and service trusts; and (iii) cemetery perpetual care trusts.
 These trusts are typically administered by independent financial institutions selected by us.
 Investment management and advisory services are provided either by our wholly-owned registered investment advisory firm, CSV RIA, or by independent financial advisors.
 As of December 31, 2019, CSV RIA provided these services to approximately 71% of our trust assets, for a fee based on the market value of trust assets.
 Under state trust laws, we are allowed to charge the trust a fee for advising on the investment of the trust assets and these fees are recognized as income in the period in which services are provided.
 The investment advisors establish an investment policy that gives guidance on asset allocation, investment requirements, investment manager selection and performance monitoring.
-The investment of assets is in compliance with applicable laws.
+The investment objectives are tailored to generate long-term investment returns without assuming undue risk, while ensuring the management of assets is in compliance with applicable laws.